jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 ### Q6: executable paths of Gaussian, etc.
 How does `automr` read the executable paths of Gaussian, OpenMolcas, PySCF, ORCA, and GAMESS?

-A6: For Gaussian, the paths of executable files are read from the environment variables $GAUSS_EXEDIR.
-For PySCF and OpenMolcas, the `python` and `pymolcas` executable files are used directly, assuming the user had installed the corresponding programs correctly.
-For ORCA, the absolute path is automatically obtained from echo `\which orca`.
-For GAMESS, the user must define the $GMS environment variable in his/her ~/.bashrc file, such that the automr program can find corresponding paths.
+A6: For Gaussian, the paths of executable files are read from the environment variables `$GAUSS_EXEDIR`.
+For PySCF and OpenMolcas, the `python` and `pymolcas` executable are used directly, assuming the user had installed the corresponding programs correctly.
+For ORCA, the absolute path is automatically obtained from echo `which orca`.
+For GAMESS, the user must define the `$GMS` environment variable in his/her `~/.bashrc` file, such that the automr program can find corresponding paths.

 ### Q7: GAMESS: ERROR DIMENSIONS EXCEEDED